lincheney/nvim-cat/README.md

 # nvim-cat
-cat files with neovim syntax highlighting
+Command line syntax highlighting using the power of Neovim